Hanover-CS/HC26-Champine-Delaney-Senior-Project/docs/tutorial.md

 for param in model.features.parameters():
     param.requires_grad = False
 ```
-This freexes the feature extractor which makes the learning faster
+This freezes the feature extractor which makes the learning faster

 ```
 num_classes = len(train_dataset.classes)